Tint-sabei/POO-Tema-3/README.md

 ```

 * Static methods in `Food` create different types of food.
-* *Chosen because*: It encapsulates object creation and lets the game logic focus on "what to create" without knowing "how."
+* **Why I used it**: It allowed me to avoid `new` and to encapsulate food object creation logic in one place.
+Using smart pointers ensures there's no memory leak.
 ---

 ## Example Run